vukics/cppqed/doc/buildsystem.markdown

 [kdevelop](http://www.kdevelop.org/) or
 [Xcode](http://developer.apple.com/xcode/).

-C++QED requires `cmake` version 2.8.9 or later.
+C++QED requires CMake version 2.8.9 or later.

 # Building the framework {#cmake_building}

 ## Short user guide {#cmake_short_guide}

 This section is for the impatient, it describes the minimal steps to build the framework.
-If `cmake` cannot find installed requirements or if you wish to fine-tune the build system, please also read the following sections.
+If CMake cannot find installed requirements or if you wish to fine-tune the build system, please also read the following sections.

 Under the top level C++QED directory (the monolithic clone of all project components),